onetonfoot/Bonsai.jl/README.md

 app("/page", p"page.html")
 ```

-The mime type will be infered from the extension, the supported mime type can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types).
-If the mime type is unsuported it can be added to the global `MIME_TYPES`.
+The MIME type will be infered from the extension, the supported MIME types can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types).
+If the MIME type is unsuported it can be added to the global `MIME_TYPES`.

 ## Folders